 You can apply this thinking to people who chase things during their lives in order to look better and impress others.
 But aren’t you the same person even if you do a makeover?
 Yes, you are.

 “Your Before and After” is an inside job.

 What have you learned since you got here and how have you contributed to the world?
 How have you become a person who knows yourself better, even as your outer world becomes more uncertain?
 Your inner world is where you came from, your outer world is a temporary assignment you agreed to experience.
 Your intention in coming here was to become more than you were before you arrived.
-This was a soul vow.
+This was a promise you made to yourself.

 Your before and after pictures of your life are invisible in a photograph.